Our free plans to build this simple industrial pipe coffee table will be a beautiful addition to any livingroom!

 The black piping was greasy so I had to wash it down.
 However, it created some surface rust as it dried but I managed to remove it easily with a fine wire brush.
 There may be a better way to clean it.

-- Wood Stain in your choice of color
+- Wood Stain in your choice of colour

 - Using Figure A above, attach the metal parts of the end frames together.
 You will need to do this diagram x2 since there are two ends.

-- Lay the wood planks on a flat surface and attach together using the 8″ steel brackets or pocket hole screws between each board using a Kreg Jig.
+- Lay the wood planks on a flat surface and attach together using wood glue between the boards and the 8" steel brackets or pocket hole screws between each board using a Kreg Pocket Hole Jig.
 Be sure to leave room at each corner where the flanges on the legs will attach.

-- Place frame upside down on wood planks and attach to the metal flanges.
+- Place frame upside down on wood planks and attach to the metal flanges with wood screws.

 - Once you have the frame attached to the wood top, flip the table over.
 Feel free to distress the top for a more rustic look using a hammer, crowbar, golf club...whatever you have in your garage that will make a mark!